No-Scalpel Vasectomy

 What is No-Scalpel Vasectomy?

-No-Scalpel Vasectomy (NSV) is is a type of ‘minimally invasive’ vasectomy – the vasectomy version of keyhole surgery.
 NSV leaves a small 2-3mm hole at the front of the scrotum.
-No stitches are required, so you don’t have to come back for stitch removal.
-Minimal trauma to the tissue means that you can return to work and physical activities sooner.
-On the other hand, traditional vasectomy requires incisions and stitches on both sides of the sac.
+No stitches are required, so you don’t have to return for stitch removal.
+Minimal tissue trauma means you can return to work and physical activities sooner.
+In comparison, traditional vasectomy requires incisions and stitches on both sides of the sac.

 How are the tubes blocked?

-Let’s introduce the vasectomy buzzword that separates one vasectomy from another: Occlusion.
+The tubes are cut, but they are also blocked.
+Let’s introduce the vasectomy buzzword that separates one vasectomy method from another: Occlusion.

 Different methods of occlusion are: